 This paper proposes a daily high-resolution downscaling of the 20CR reanalysis to reconstruct precipitation and temperature gridded series since 1871 over France.
-Compared to previous downscaling studies, this experiment has three main combined specificities: (1) the 20CR reanalysis is downscaled for the whole of mainland France and Corsica; (2) it is performed with SANDHY (Stepwise ANalogue Downscaling method for HYdrology, Ben Daoud et al., 2011, 2015; Radanovics et al., 2013), a statistical downof Minvielle et al. (2015) who used a deterministic statistical downscaling approach optimised over France as a whole.
+Compared to previous downscaling studies, this experiment has three main combined specificities: (1) the 20CR reanalysis is downscaled for the whole of mainland France and Corsica; (2) it is performed with SANDHY (Stepwise ANalogue Downscaling method for HYdrology, Ben Daoud et al., 2011, 2016; Radanovics et al., 2013), a statistical downscaling method locally optimized over 608 zones paving France to take into account regional climate features; (3)

-scaling method locally optimized over 608 zones paving France to take into account regional climate features; (3) the downscaling method provides 25-member ensemble reconstructed fields to reflect the uncertainty in the downscaling step.
+the downscaling method provides 25-member ensemble reconstructed fields to reflect the uncertainty in the downscaling step.

 The first objective of this paper is to present refinement steps through post-processing methods of the standard SANDHY method that were required in this context of historical reconstruction.
-Indeed, SANDHY has been to date mainly used in contexts of quantitative precipitation forecasting (Ben Daoud et al., 2011, 2015) and reanalysis of recent past precipitation (Radanovics et al., 2013).
+Indeed, SANDHY has been mainly used in contexts of quantitative precipitation forecasting (Ben Daoud et al., 2011, 2016) and reanalysis of recent past precipitation (Radanovics et al., 2013).
 This is moreover the first time that this method is tested for downscaling temperature.
 The second objective is to test the quality of reconstructed ensemble fields with respect to different datasets including long homogenized series.
 The last objective is to illustrate some characteristics of the probabilistic reconstructed datasets through examples in both the temporal and spatial aspects.

 The paper is structured as follows.
 Section 2 introduces the different reanalysis and observation datasets used during all the steps of the study.
 Section 3 describes the downscaling method SANDHY, the two alternative post-processing methods developed here as well as the performance scores used to assess the quality of the reconstruction.
-Section 4 compares reconstructed precipitation and temperature fields to different datasets, over a recent period as well as across the 20th century.
+Section 4 compares reconstructed precipitation and temperature fields to different datasets, over a recent period as well as across the twentieth century.
 Examples of these reconstructions are then provided in Sect.
 5 and results are finally discussed in Sect.
 6.